-The Large Hadron Collider (LHC) will start data-taking in fall 2009, and will collect of order 200 pb-1 by autumn 2010.
+The Large Hadron Collider (LHC) has been taking data since 2010, and collected of order 13 fb-1 by autumn 2012.
 Write a proposal (five pages or less of text, single-spaced, 12 point font, not including tables or figures) for a physics measurement using this dataset, outlining the motivation, the required luminosity, trigger requirements and analysis strategy.
-Assume that all of the data will be collected at 10 TeV centre-of-mass energy.
 Estimate the expected uncertainty of the measurement, including key systematic sources.
 This proposal will be subject to the appropriate peer review, so ensure that it is readable, properly referenced and understandable to the typical particle physicists who is involved in collider physics.